Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 It is considered that, in general, a low temperature thermostat wastes fuel through reducing burning efficiency in the engine.

-However, the Maruha's product takes advantage of increasing the radiator cooling capacity to avoid knocking of the engine with maintaining the burning efficiency under sports driving conditions.
+However, Maruha's product has the advantage of increasing the radiator's cooling capacity to avoid knocking of the engine with maintaining the burning efficiency under sports driving conditions.

-Maruha 78 Thermostat is named for its opening temperature at 78 degree (c), which provides the stable engine performance with the excellent cooling capacity in sports driving.
+Maruha 78 Thermostat is named for its opening temperature at 78 degrees (c), which provides the stable engine performance with the excellent cooling capacity in sports driving.

-The product is designed to start opening the valve at about 5 degree (c) - 10 degree (c) lower than the MIATA genuines.
+The product is designed to start opening the valve at about 5 degrees (c) - 10 degrees (c) lower than the MIATA genuine one.

-In view of cooling performance, the NA6CE thermostat is better than the other genuines, though the specs are inferior to Maruha's.
+In view of cooling performance, the NA6CE thermostat is better than the other genuine ones, though the specs are inferior to Maruha's.

-By comparing Photo 2 and Photo 5, it is appeared that there is large difference for the rod lengths between them.
+By comparing Photo 2 and Photo 5, you can see that there is a large difference in the rod lengths between them.

-The NA6CE has the 8 mm, while Maruha 78 Thermostat has the 10 mm clearance.
+The NA6CE has 8 mm, while Maruha 78 Thermostat has 10 mm clearance.

-Furthermore, the Maruha's product has the 31.5 mm diameter valve to be opened fully at 92 degree (c) and the 10 mm length rod allows more water to flow into the radiator.
+Furthermore, Maruha's product has the 31.5 mm diameter valve that opens fully at 92 degree (c) and the 10 mm long rod allows more water to flow into the radiator.

-As mentioned earlier, a low temperature thermostat is considered at a disadvantage, despite the fact that higher water and combustion temperatures have chance to cause knocking in poor engine output power.
+As mentioned earlier, a low temperature thermostat is considered as a disadvantage, despite the fact that higher water and combustion temperatures have chance to cause knocking in poor engine output power.

-Maruha 78 Thermostat with the excellent design to circulate more coolant keeps your car in top condition by maximizing the radiator's cooling performance.
+Maruha 78 Thermostat has an excellent design that allows to circulate more coolant and keeps your car in top condition by maximizing the radiator's cooling performance.

 [NOTE]